elham-liri/SortExtension/README.md

 ### Attributes
 These are attributes to mark properties which has special conditions to be sorted by

-#### 1. [DefaultSortProperty([defaultSortDirection])]
+#### 1. [DefaultSortProperty([descendingSort])]

 when you mark a property with this attribute, that property becomes the default sort property for that entity and when you use orderBy extension method you can skip specifying sort property

-You can also provide a default sort direction which makes it possible to order without mentioning sortProperty and sortDirection
+sort will be in ascending order by default but you can set the descendingSort=true to set the descnding order as the default sort direction for default sort property

 example :
 ```